Japan, South Korea meet after saving intelligence pact

 Motegi was expected to press Kang to stick with a 1965 agreement in resolving their dispute over wartime Korean laborers, seen as the root cause of tensions that led to Japan’s trade curbs against South Korea and subsequent retaliatory measures that spilled into the area of national security.

-“I plan to hear more about South Korea’s decision (Friday),” Motegi told reporters before the talks.
+“I plan to hear more about South Korea’s decision,” Motegi told reporters before the talks.

-The outcome of the talks were not immediately known.
+The outcome of the talks was not immediately known.

 Seoul’s announcement Friday followed a strong U.S. push to save the pact, the General Security of Military Information Agreement, or GSOMIA, which is a symbol of the country’s three-way security cooperation amid North Korea’s nuclear threats and China’s growing influence.